 Google does score clicks from internal and external links differently, although both have their purpose in improving your SEO.

 Your customers don’t want to wait around.
 The longer your page takes to load, the higher the chance your customer will bounce.

-You need to check your site speed.
-And Google’s PageSpeed Insights can help.
+You need to check your site speed, and Ubersuggest can help.
+Here’s how to get started:

-Google will outline just what you need to do to get better.
+Ubersuggest will outline just what you need to do to improve site speed.

 If it is, your code is installed correctly.

 If not, your code is not installed correctly and needs to be fixed.

 If you’re using Google Analytics, you want the tracker code to be placed above the header of each web page.

 Once you have an analytics service up and running, compare the metric data to the results of your earlier “site:rootdomain” search.